San Francisco, California

 UCL Science, Medicine, and Society Network

-The Science, Medicine & Society Network is a UCL initiative set up to create a mechanism for inter-disciplinary collaboration looking at social, economic, legal, behavioural and ethical aspects of health and wellbeing, in addition to the biological and technical.
-The Commission on Culture and Health for The Lancet was set up to review health practices as they relate to culture, to identify and evaluate pressing issues, and recommend lines of required research.
+The Science, Medicine & Society Network is a University College London initiative set up to create a mechanism for inter-disciplinary collaboration looking at social, economic, legal, behavioural and ethical aspects of health and wellbeing, in addition to the biological and technical.